What is Spain's “Golden Visa” Program?

 Foreigners that have made a significant investment in Spain can benefit from the special residence permit for investors.
 It is commonly referred to as the “golden visa program.”
 It was first introduced in September 2013 with the approval of Act 14/2013, of 27 September, of Support to Entrepreneurs and Their Internationalization.

-Since then, this law has become a very popular tool not only for investors from all over the world, but also for many Spanish companies that now have a much faster way to hire highly-qualified persons from abroad, or for multinationals in need of transferring staff to Spain on a temporary basis.
+Since then, this law has become a very popular tool not only for investors from all over the world, but also for many Spanish companies that got a much faster way to hire highly-qualified persons from abroad, or for multinationals in need of transferring staff to Spain on a temporary basis.

 What Investments Qualify?